 Given the complexity of the task, and the systemic and human factors involved in continuous improvement, it's not hard to see why many organizations struggle with knowing how well their initiatives are doing.
 The challenge is to make sure that reporting on results becomes a critical step in every individual project and that all projects are using consistent metrics.
 Teams that can do that will find their results getting more attention and more credit for how they affect the bottom line.

-This finding in the ASQ report dramatically underscores problems we at Minitab have been focusing on recently—in fact, our Companion by Minitab software tackles many of these factors head-on.
-For executives, managers, and stakeholders, Companion delivers unprecedented and unparalleled insight into the progress, performance, and bottom-line impact of the organization’s entire improvement initiative, or any individual piece of it.
+This finding in the ASQ report dramatically underscores problems we at Minitab have been focusing on recently—in fact, our Minitab Engage software tackles many of these factors head-on.
+For executives, managers, and stakeholders, Engage delivers unprecedented and unparalleled insight into the progress, performance, and bottom-line impact of the organization’s entire improvement initiative, or any individual piece of it.